scorpiondz1999/jshomework/README.md

 ![2021-10-09 (5)](https://user-images.githubusercontent.com/84550325/136679393-1a3c355a-1ab0-4fb3-8163-c5e48619312f.png)
 In case you did not select any character , this message display in your sreen :
 ![2021-10-09 (13)](https://user-images.githubusercontent.com/84550325/136679691-0d7ae24a-c154-4539-9031-34cdf0ef98de.png)
+Great !!!! if you select "OK" to all password creteria congratulation now you can see your password dispay in your screen.